Reading 2013 Site Map

 For more information, please visit: www.plusbus.info

-You can walk to Red gate from Reading station which is approximately a 15 minute walk from the site, but if you prefer you will be able to get a shuttle bus as Reading Bus shuttle buses will take you from the station to near the site and back.
+You can walk to Green and Red gate from Reading station which is approximately a 15 minute walk from the site, but if you prefer you will be able to get one of Reading Bus’ shuttle buses from the north side of the station to near the site and back.

 Please visit the Reading Buses website for further information and their timetable: www.reading-buses.co.uk

-Please follow the signs and ask the staff there if you are unsure where to go.
+- Please follow available signs and ask staff if you are unsure where to go.

 Wednesday 21st August